pfyhr/evReqGen/README.md

 ![An accelerating Tesla Model 3](./static/images/dragraceTesla.png)

-A simulator to find desired wheeltorque curves for vehicles

-The GUI branch and its sub branch jsplots aim for the simplest possible flask gui, with some Chart.JS plotting.

-The Python code is now quite fast thanks to @vakuj and some assistance from @najmehabiri, resulting in:
+A simulator to find desired wheeltorque curves for vehicles The Python code is now quite fast thanks to @vakuj and some assistance from @najmehabiri, resulting in:

 ```